microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 In this task, we will run queries against 30 Billion records and create some early charts to get a feeling of how the data looks.

+> **Note:** If you did not opt-in to load 30 billion records into the database during environment preparation steps described in the hands-on lab preparation guide your queries will result in 3.4 million records.

 1. Select **Develop** in the various tabs available in the **Develop** hub workspace and discover the environment.

 ![](media/2020-04-10_17-09-25.png)